Wanli Emperor: Rebellion in Ningxia

 In March 1592, a rebellion broke out in Ningxia, an important fortress city on the northwestern frontier.
 Led by Chinese officer Liu Dongyang, the soldiers of the garrison revolted.
 The rebellion was also joined by Pubei, a Mongol and deputy regional commander who had three thousand horsemen in his personal guard.
 Due to his origin, the rebellion was attributed to him.
 The rebels successfully took control of Ningxia and nearly fifty nearby fortresses.
 They demanded recognition from the government, threatening to ally with the Ordos Mongols.
 At the time, Ningxia had a population of 300,000 and a garrison of 30,000 (or 20,000) soldiers.
 The city walls were six meters thick and nine meters high, making it a formidable stronghold.
 The rebels were experienced soldiers.

 On 19 April, the Emperor was informed of the uprising and immediately summoned Minister of War Shi Xing.
 Following the minister's proposal, he ordered the mobilization of 7,000 soldiers from Xuanhua and Shanxi.
 Wei Xueceng, an experienced military official and commander-in-chief of the three border regions (Xuanfu, Shanxi, and Datong), was entrusted with the task of suppressing the rebellion.
-The Emperor provided him with a number of officers and officials, including General Ma Gui.
+The Emperor provided him with a number of officers and officials, including Ma Gui.
 Wei successfully secured the southern bank of the Yellow River, captured key forts, and within weeks recaptured nearby frontier forts, leaving only the city of Ningxia under rebel control, but he then declared that he did not have enough men and equipment and took a passive stance.
 Despite the reinforcements provided, he insisted on negotiating with the insurgents, citing concerns for the lives of civilians in Ningxia.
 The Emperor discussed the situation with the grand secretaries, the censors and the ministers, and ultimately took a decisive position to suppress the rebellion as quickly as possible.
 For the next six weeks, Ming troops besieged Ningxia, occasionally facing resistance from the Mongols.
 In the fourth month of the year, the Ming launched an attack on the city and managed to eliminate about 3,000 defenders, but their attempt to penetrate the city through the northern gate failed and resulted in heavy losses.